jbonhamwest/life_tracker/README.md

 This file creates an app that lets you add, edit, and update schools you've attended and life events you have had.

-The file has been saved as a GitHub project called "life_tracker" and posted [here](https://basecamp.com/1940253/projects/6016749/messages/27170808)
+The file has been saved as a GitHub project called "life_tracker" and posted [here](https://basecamp.com/1940253/projects/6016749/messages/27170808).

-To use the app, go to the web page at

 To create a record, enter school or life event name, beginning year, and ending year.
 Save the record.